"Parents are often anxious about potty training, but it becomes fun and enjoyable when you use Potty Duck."

 RUBBER DUCK TO REDUCE ANXIETY AROUND POTTY TRAINING

-How it works: Children play with it in the tub during bath times.
+How it works: Children play with the toy in a bathtub, sink, or small plastic tub.
 Using the toy as an example, parents teach their child the words: pee, toilet, flush, and “go potty."
-When children are ready, parents set Potty Duck on its toilet nearby while their child practices sitting on a real potty and tries to “go like the duck."
+Next, parents encourage the child to practice sitting on a real potty to try to “go like the duck."
+Potty Duck becomes a child's favorite potty training buddy - while playing with water, for pretend play without water, and when imitating the duck to actually use the potty.

 In a recent Miami Herald supplement, Amy Baez wrote: “As an occupational therapist that uses a multi-sensory approach to learning through play, I would suggest the same for toilet training as well.
 Children can learn through kinesthetic, auditory, and visual learning styles, which are respectively synonymous with physical touch, hearing, and seeing.
 Potty Duck is a great toy that fortunately incorporates all three of these simultaneously.”